 (a) Ratio between average gross annual salary of women and men.
 Annual remuneration is considered to be the gross annual salary (GAS) paid to the employee on the basis of his/her specific duties or tasks.

 (b) Ratio of Average annual income between women and men Gross annual income (GAI) is considered to be the gross annual salary plus annually variable amounts, such as bonuses related to individual performance, company productivity, night work supplements, overtime, paid holidays, attendance allowances, etc.

 Our corporate policy in relation to workplace health and safety for its employees and third parties (operators, users and passengers) present in the workplace environment is based on a number of principles:

 - compliance with national and EU legislation in terms of workplace health and safety, considering also the technical regulations and international standards;

-- carrying out of prevention activities in terms of the management of workplace health and safety, centered on pro-activity and corporate risk prediction, in order to avoid workplace injuries and occupational diseases;
+- carrying out of prevention activities in terms of the management of workplace health and safety, centred on pro-activity and corporate risk prediction, in order to avoid workplace accidents and professional illnesses;

 - identification of residual risks within the workplace environment, putting in place the most appropriate measures for their mitigation, also through the ongoing updating of methodologies and IT supports for their evaluation and analysis;